-THE H By: OWARD HUGHES CORPORATION
+By:

-· · David O'Reilly
+Name: David O'Reilly

 Title Chief Executive Officer

-The undersigned Grantee hereby acknowledges r Agreement and accepts the right to receive the Restricted S subject to the terms and conditions of the Plan and the terms at Shares or other securities covered hereby,
+The undersigned Grantee hereby acknowledges receipt of an the Restricted Shares or other securities covered hereby, subject to the above set forth.

+above set fortifi.

 <insert grantee="" name=""> (Grantee)</insert>

-Acceptance Date:
+Acce ptance Date :

-THE HOWARD HUGHES CORPORATION TIME-VESTED RESTRICTED STOCK AWARD AGREEMENT
+TIME-VESTED RESTRICTED STOCK AWARD AGREEMENT

-This Time-Based Restricted Stock Award Agreement (this "Agreement"), dated as of INSERT DATE> is entered into by and between The Howard Hughes Corporation, a Delaware corporation (and it successors, the "Company"), and INSERT GRANTEE NAME> ("Grantee").
+This Time-Based Restricted Stock Award Agreement (this "Agreement"), dated as of INSERT DATE is entered into by and between The Howard Hughes Corporation, a Delaware corporation (and it successors, the "Company"), and INSERT GRANTEE NAME> ("Grantee").
 Capitalized terms used herein but not otherwise defined shall have the meanings assigned to those terms in the Company's 2020 Equity Incentive Plan, as may be amended from time to time (the "Plan").